KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/leaf_mass_loss_analysis.md

 * 22 june 2016 - KF - added T2 to the analysis

+* 5 July 2016 - KF - added T3 to the analysis

 ## Description

 This is the code to calculate the mass loss of the leaf packs in the experiment evaluating the impact of in invasive and native crayfish.